 Happiness also comes from having some end goals that one strives toward.
 Many of us undertake the best education and attend world-ranked universities in hopes of investing in ourselves, career-wise.
 We also take classes to learn new skills that make us more resourceful and talented.
 The motive behind all this work is to find accomplishments and achievements that boost our self-worth.
 Having this sense of accomplishment enables us to feel that we are made for something bigger.

 Not all of us can become doctors, lawyers, IT professionals, or successful executives, nor do we need to be in order to feel accomplished.
-Yes, becoming a highly regarded member of society can be a dream for many of us, but it only signifies grander levels of responsibility and commitment that cannot be expected from a lot of us—happiness won’t be guaranteed in such high levels of responsibility anyways.
+Yes, becoming a highly regarded member of society can be a dream for many of us but it only signifies grander levels of responsibility and commitment that cannot be expected from a lot of us—happiness won’t be guaranteed in such high levels of responsibility anyways.
 Hence, finding achievements or accomplishments is simply engaging in pursuits that we are passionate about.
-It can be anything, like cooking, painting, investing, sewing, hiking, and climbing.
+It can be anything from cooking, painting, investing, sewing, hiking, to climbing.

 Arslan Ahmed | Contributing Writer